 The select case statement is an alternative to using if .. else if .. else statements when comparing a value to one or several other values.
-The statement contains a header part and zero or more branches.
+The statement contains a header part and one or more branches.
 Never more than one of the branches is executed.

 In the header part of the select case statement an expression shall be given.
 Each branch starts with the case keyword followed by a list of templateInstance (a list branch, which may also contain a single element) or the else keyword (an else branch) and a statement block.